These are the pictures associated with the post dated November 15, 2012.

 skirt (saburet), a red and yellow headscarf (musue), arm and leg beads

-(wini), a gold nose ring (olasu) and earrings in addition to the mola
+(wini), a gold nose ring (olasu), and earrings, in addition to the mola

 blouse (dulemor).

-the Kuna's native language, "mola" means "shirt" or "clothing".
+In the Kuna's native language, "mola" means "shirt" or "clothing".
 The

 using cloth bought from the European settlers of Panama.